 It is common to feel helpless after a loved on has been arrested, especially if you do not understand how the justice system works.
 If your husband has been taken into custody, you are likely to want to help him in any way possible, but you may have no idea where to start.
-Retaining an experienced Philadelphia defense lawyer like those at The Law Offices of Lloyd Long can go a long way toward getting your husband’s case resolved in a satisfactory manner.
+Retaining an experienced Philadelphia defense lawyer like those at The Liberty Law Team can go a long way toward getting your husband’s case resolved in a satisfactory manner.
 However, you may be unsure if you are permitted to hire this lawyer or if your husband must do it himself.
 Below, our lawyers for criminal defense referrals in Philadelphia take you through when and how you can hire a lawyer for your husband and how that lawyer will help at each stage of the criminal process.

 Hiring a Defense Lawyer for Someone Else in Philadelphia